saphir-travel/documentation/content/developer/howtos/website_themes/pages.rst

    * - Field
      - Description
    * - name
-     - Page name
+     - Page name.
    * - is_published
-     - Define if the page is published (visible to visitors)
+     - Define if the page is published (visible to visitors).
    * - key
      - ...
    * - url
-     - URL where the page is reachable
+     - URL where the page is reachable.
    * - type
      - ...
    * - arch